epitome-mvc/Epitome/README.md

 Supported operators are `=` (equals), `!=` (not equal), `*=` (contains), `$=` (ends on), `^=` (starts with).
 Currently, you cannot reverse a condition by adding `!` or `not:` - in fact, pseudos are not supported yet.
 Find is just sugar and for more complicated stuff, you can either extend it or use `filter` instead.

-A new 'feature' has been added that alows you to quickly select deeper object properties by treating any parent keys as tags.
+A new 'feature' has been added that allows you to quickly select deeper object properties by treating any parent keys as tags.
 For instance:

 ```javascript
 var collection = new Epitome.Collection([{